syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 The [GroupExpandCollapseChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangingEventHandler.html) of the `GroupExpanding` event provides the information about the expanding group and it has the following members.

-Groups - Gets a list of groups which are being expanded.
+`Groups` - Gets a list of groups which are being expanded.

-Cancel – Decides whether to cancel the group expansion.
+`Cancel` – Decides whether to cancel the group expansion.

+The `GroupExpanding` event used for the following usecases,

+* To keep any one specific group alone in expand state by compare and collapse all other groups and expand the particular group.

 You can cancel the group expansion by setting `GroupExpandCollapseChangingEventArgs.Cancel` to true.

-* `GroupExpanding` event can be used in a case to maintain only one group in expanded state by using `GroupExpandCollapseChangingEventArgs`.

 {% tabs %}
 {% highlight xaml %}